viviensiu/heart-failure-prediction/README.md

 * Alternatively you could use these options to clone this repo.
     * VSCode or
     * Github Desktop
+* Once you have cloned this repo, create the virtual environment as in subsequent steps.

 ### [Optional] Install pip
 * Usually pip is included if you have installed python.
 To check this, execute `pip --version` in command prompt/terminal.
 If you could see a version, pip is installed.